By: CSDH Staff

 Andrew Guthrie Ferguson

 While most of the books on our list are books of practical advice for data scientists, this one looks at the topic from a different perspective: law enforcement.
-“The Rise of Big Data Policing” discusses the ways in which data science is changing the way police do their jobs, and why citizens should be aware of these changes.
+The Rise of Big Data Policing discusses the ways in which data science changes the way police do their jobs.
+It also addresses why citizens should be aware of these changes.

-Storytelling with Data: A Data Visualization Guide for Business Professionals
+26. Storytelling with Data – A Guide for Business Professionals

 Cole Nussbaumer Knaflic

-Insurance companies tracking real-time customer driving patterns, citizens reporting potholes on their smartphones — such technological victories are possible because of big data and data science.
-In “Too Big to Ignore,” author Phil Simon looks at dozens of real-world examples to summarize the evolution and future of big data.
-The book is a must-read for those in the early stages of figuring out exactly what data science is and how they can put it to use.
+In Too Big to Ignore, author Phil Simon looks at dozens of real-world examples to summarize the evolution and future of data.
+The book is a must-read for those in the early stages of figuring out what data science is and how they can put it to use.
 It is a best computer for data science book in academia and the professional world.

 Lars Nielsen and Noreen Burlingame